Shopify/graphql-metrics/README.md

   use GraphQL::Analysis::AST # Required.

   # TODO: This is broken upstream.
 For now it's:
-  # use GraphQLMetrics, analyzer: SimpleAnalyzer, options: {}
+  # use GraphQL::Metrics, analyzer: SimpleAnalyzer, options: {}
-  instrument :query, GraphQLMetrics::Instrumentation.new
+  instrument :query, GraphQL::Metrics::Instrumentation.new
   query_analyzer SimpleAnalyzer
-  tracer GraphQLMetrics::Tracer.new
+  tracer GraphQL::Metrics::Tracer.new

   use GraphQL::Batch # Optional, but highly recommended.
 See https://github.com/Shopify/graphql-batch/.
 end